Mahāsaṅghika Vinaya

 First Origin Story

-The Buddha was staying at Vesālī.
+The Buddha was staying in Vesālī.
 At that time, Bhaddā bhikkhunī’s family often sent her food.
 When she received it, she fried, boiled, and seasoned it again.
 When her brothers and uncles came to see her, they said: “We’d like some food.”
 She answered: “Okay.”
 Then they took and ate it, and noticed that the smell and the flavor were exceptional.
 They asked: “Where did you get this good food from?”
 She answered: “It was just my old family who sent it.”
 Then they said angrily: “The cooks in our home always waste much money, and we still don’t get good food.”
 They then returned home, whipped and beat the slaves, and scolded them: “You waste money in vain, and we still can’t eat.”
-These people became resentful, and said: “Because of that bhikkhunī, we incured suffering and vexation like this.”
+These people became resentful, and said: “Because of that bhikkhunī, we incurred suffering and vexation like this.”
 When the bhikkhunīs heard this, they told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “Summon Bhaddā bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “This is an unwholesome thing.

 Preliminary Ruling